CTlandu/waveform.ai_colin_copy/README.md

 ## Running Using Docker/Podman

-After installing [Docker Deskop](https://docs.docker.com/desktop/), you're able to run the components here in the same way as things will run on IT servers.
+After installing [Docker Deskop](https://docs.docker.com/desktop/), you're able to run the components here in a way similar to how things will run in production.

 After cloning this repository run `docker compose build` to build the container images.

 Then run `docker compose up` to start the frontend, backend, and a MySQL compatible database.
+Running `docker compose down` will stop everything.

 The backend will automatically be configured to connect to the database.